smallAreaHealthStatisticsUnit/rapidInquiryFacility/docs/introduction/Taxonomy-Services.md

 ## 1.2 How it works

 The configuration file is read and parsed and then for each taxonomy service the &lt;ontology_service_class_name&gt;
-e.g. *org.sahsu.taxonomyservices.claMLTaxonomyService* is loaded and the initialise() function called.
+e.g. *org.sahsu.taxonomyservices.ClaMlTaxonomyService* is loaded and the initialise() function called.
-The file *org.sahsu.taxonomyservices.claMLTaxonomyService.java* then loads and parses the file and sets a taxonomy services manager.
+The file *org.sahsu.taxonomyservices.ClaMlTaxonomyService.java* then loads and parses the file and sets a taxonomy services manager.
 The code for this is in ICD10TaxonomyTermParser.java in the rifGenericLibrary.taxonomyServices package.
 The taxonomy services manager is used by the taxonomy service REST calls and then the front end.